-Actions That Must Be Taken to Meet Future Needs

-The NPC Natural Gas study identified a series of needs that serve to characterize the key factors to meeting future demand.
-They also apply to addressing domestic petroleum development.
-They can be divided into the following four areas: access to capital, access to the natural resource base, access to technology, and access to human resources.
+Actions That Must Be Taken to Meet Future Needs and the Role of S. 2557 can be divided into the following four areas: access to capital, access to the natural resource base, access to technology, and access to human resources.
 Of these, access to capital and access to the natural resource base are highly dependent on federal policy.